 In or considering art school?
 You need the gear the pros use.

-If you’re getting in the the art world now, having traditional skills is important — but being able to work digitally is incredibly important as well.
+If you’re getting in the the art world now, having traditional skills is important — but being able to work digitally is crucial, too.
 One of the most important decisions made by art students is which graphics tablet to work on, which is why we put together this list of the best graphics tablets for art students.
 You shouldn’t have to worry about whether your tablet will be able to do what you need it to — your focus should be on your creativity, your imagination, and your hopes and dreams.
 Here’s what you need to know.

-The Intuos tablet comes in small and medium sizes, is easy to set up and use, and comes bundled with the software you need: two years of Clip Studio Paint Pro and one year of Boris FX Optics, as well as three months of Aftershot and Painter Essentials 8, and Luminar Neo.
+The Wacom Intuos tablet comes in small and medium sizes, is easy to set up and use, and comes bundled with the software you need, including two years of Clip Studio Paint Pro and one year of Boris FX Optics.

 Part of the reason Wacom tablets are the best on the market is the pressure-sensitive, battery-free, cordless pens.
 The Intuos comes with the Wacom Pen 4K, which has 4096 pressure levels — and comes with three extra standard nibs.
 The pen never needs to be charged and is always ready to go when your inspiration strikes.

-The small Intuos weighs just over 8oz and the medium Intuos weighs 14.5oz, and they’re incredibly sturdy, making them easy to carry around campus and to travel with.
+Wacom Intuos is lightweight but incredibly sturdy, making it easy to carry around campus or to travel with.
 Both sizes come with wireless options, which we strongly recommend for ease of connection!
 Art students who use the Intuos tablet speak highly of how natural it feels: the 4K pen is designed for both left- and right-handed artists, and the tablet itself has an ergonomic design and a realistic pen-on-paper feel.

-If you’re new to creating digitally, the Intuos is the perfect design for you.
-But if you’ve got a bit more experience and would like to use the model that professionals themselves use, the Intuos Pro might be the right choice for you.
+If you’re new to creating digitally, Wacom Intuos is the perfect design for you.
+But if you’ve got a bit more experience and would like to use the model that professionals themselves use, the Intuos Pro might be the right choice.

-The Intuos Pro comes in small, medium, and large, and while maintaining all the features of the Intuos it also boasts the new Wacom Pro Pen 2.
+Wacom Intuos Pro comes in small, medium, and large, and while maintaining all the features of the Intuos it also boasts the new Wacom Pro Pen 2.
 This pen has impressive pressure sensitivity — 8192 levels! — as well as tilt response and virtually lag free tracking.
-Other benefits include a touch ring and more customizable express keys, and the option to use different texture sheets (sold separately) so you can personalize the feel of your tablet.
+Other benefits include a touch ring and more customizable ExpressKeys, and the option to use different texture sheets (sold separately) so you can personalize the feel of your tablet.